DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

 # Hi there, I'm Denislav 👋
 🎬 Movie Project – Overview

 This project is a movie management web app that allows users to explore, add, and search movies.
+The CSS and HTML pages are provided by SoftUni.
 It is built with a simple structure.
 It works with file persistence (fs - file saving and reading), and provides essential functionality for managing a movie collection.